joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 really have been computing.
 We seem to have gotten lucky."

 Alice responds, "That may be true, but it doesn't matter.
-We may consider this series of events to be "lucky," but "luck" has no objective meaning here.
+We may consider this series of events to be 'lucky,' but 'luck' has no objective meaning here.
 Our world is governed by the laws of classical mechanics and is completely deterministic.
 It doesn't matter *how* the rocks ended up getting into the correct spots.
 It just matters that they did.
 This system performed the